ETH-NEXUS/civicutils/README.md

 #### SNV
 Assumes header and the following columns:
 * `Gene`: required.
 One gene symbol per row allowed.
 Cannot be empty.
 * `Variant_dna`: required.
 HGVS c. annotation for the variant (can be several possible annotations referring to the same variant, listed in a comma-separated list with no spaces).
-Cannot be empty.
+Can be empty, but at least one non-empty variant annotation must be provided across `Variant_dna` and `Variant_prot` per row.
 * `Variant_prot`: required.
 HGVS p. annotation for the variant, if available (can can be several possible annotations referring to the same variant, listed in a comma-separated list with no spaces).
-Can be empty
+Can be empty, but at least one non-empty variant annotation must be provided across `Variant_dna` and `Variant_prot` per row.
 * `Variant_impact`: optional.
 Single or comma-separated list of variant impact annotations with no spaces.
 Such annotations (eg. `intron_variant` or `frameshift_variant`) can be retrieved using tools like eg. VEP or snpEff.
 Can be empty.
 * `Variant_exon`: optional.
 Single or comma-separated list of variant exon annotations with no spaces.
 Such annotations (format: `EXON/N_EXONS` or `INTRON/N_INTRONS`, eg. `1/11`) can be retrieved using tools like eg. VEP or snpEff.
 If provided, then `Variant_impact` must exist and elements in both list must have a 1-1 correspondance.
 The reason is that the variant impact tag will be used to determine if the exon annotation is intronic or exonic.
 Can be empty.

 #### CNV
 Assumes header and the following columns:
 * `Gene`: required.
-Gene symbol of the variant.
+One gene symbol per row allowed.
 Cannot be empty.
-TODO
-* `Variant_cnv`: required. (can be several possible annotations referring to the same copy variant, listed in a comma-separated list with no spaces).
+* `Variant_cnv`: required.
+The ollowing types of copy number variation annotations are allowed as input: `AMPLIFICATION`, `AMP`, `GAIN`, `DUPLICATION`, `DUP`, `DELETION`, `DEL`, `LOSS`.
+Several possible annotations referring to the same copy variant can be provided in a comma-separated list with no spaces.
 Cannot be empty.

 #### EXPR
 Assumes header and the following columns:
 * `Gene`: required.
-Gene symbol of the variant.
+One gene symbol per row allowed.
 Cannot be empty.
-TODO
 * `logFC`: required.
-Log fold-change value for the gene.
-Cannot be empty and only one value allowed.
+Log fold-change value for the given gene.
+The sign of the fold-change will be used to match variants in CIViC (either `OVEREXPRESSION` if logFC>0 or `OVEREXPRESSION` if logFC<0).
+Cannot be empty and only one value allowed per row.

 ### Querying CIVIC